black-sliver/evermizer/guide.md

 * __Infinite Bazooka ammo__: Particle Bombs and Cryo-Blast do not drain
 * __Atlas glitch__: makes you invincible and deals max damage (see speedrun guides)
 * __Perma Barrier__: adding a 5th status modifier (e.g. Poison, Barrier, Speed, Pixie Dust, Shield) will erase the first positive modifier (Barrier in the example), making it permanent until reset.
-Some status modifiers can not coexist (e.g. Regenerate and Pixie Dust).
+  Regenerate and Pixie Dust status modifiers can not coexist.
 * __Saturn skip__: if "Sequence breaks" are "On" or "In Logic", lets you open all hatches in Act4 with the dog, making the Energy Core optional.
 "Off" disables the boss hatch, others still work.